A high quality addiction rehabilitation centre in Glasgow, Scotland

 We are also able to offer comprehensive 'mixed programmes' for individuals with dual diagnoses.
 Our mixed programmes have been specifically designed to provide expert treatment for your addiction as well as any other mental health condition that you are struggling with, including depression, anxiety, stress and post-traumatic stress disorder (PTSD).

-Our intensive Addiction Treatment Programme for alcohol and drug addictions is a 28-day residential service that allows you to tackle the physical side of your addiction through our detox programme, address the underlying causes and triggers for your addictive behaviours, develop useful coping strategies and pave the way to long-term recovery and rehabilitation.
-We provide an evidence-based programme that is tailored to individual needs, all structured within NICE guidelines.
-Glasgow’s Addiction Treatment Programme is underpinned by the renowned 12-Step addiction treatment approach, which was first pioneered by the organisation Alcoholics Anonymous (AA).
+Our intensive Addiction Treatment Programme for alcohol and drug addiction is a 28-day residential service that allows you to tackle the physical side of your addiction through our detox programme, address the underlying causes and triggers for your addictive behaviours, develop useful coping strategies and pave the way to long-term recovery and rehabilitation.
+We provide an evidence-based programme that is tailored to individual needs, all structured within National Institute for Health and Care Excellence (NICE) guidelines.
+Priory Glasgow’s Addiction Treatment Programme is underpinned by the renowned 12-Step addiction treatment approach, which was first pioneered by the organisation Alcoholics Anonymous (AA).
 This model encourages lifelong abstinence and focuses on your motivation to change, as well as drawing upon elements of spirituality within the recovery journey.
 The 12-Step approach has been successfully used to treat millions of people struggling with addictions worldwide, and is designed to empower you to resume the meaningful, addiction-free life that you deserve.

 Free, no-obligation addictions assessment at Priory Hospital Glasgow